Neck Strain Symptoms & Treatments

 Neck strain is an injury to the soft tissue of your neck, specifically the muscles, tendons and ligaments that keep the bones of your neck in place.
 If any of these soft tissues are injured, your neck can move out of place, causing pain.

-- Over exertion.
-Straining your muscles too hard can lead you to "pull" a muscle, which results in tiny tears on the muscle fibers.
-Over exertion can also lead to neck strain if you are carrying heavy loads on one side of your body.
+- Overexertion: Straining your muscles can lead you to “pull” a muscle, which results in tiny tears in the muscle fibers.
+Overexertion can also lead to neck strain if you are carrying heavy loads on one side of your body.

 - Neck ache

 The first step toward a diagnosis is a physical exam by one of our neck pain specialists.